Bressler Research Building, 13-043

 - University of Kalyani, Ph.D., Zoology, 1996

-Unfolded protein response, Endoplasmic Reticulum Stress, Antioxidant, Reactive Oxygen species, Tumor Suppressor Gene, Signal Transduction, Apoptosis, Gene knockout, chemotherapy
+Unfolded protein response, Endoplasmic Reticulum Stress, Antioxidant, Reactive Oxygen species, Tumor Suppressor Gene, Oncogene, hypoxia, Signal Transduction, Apoptosis, chemotherapy, colon spheroids, patient-derived organoids.

 Banerjee A, Banerjee V, Czinn SJ, Blanchard TG.
 (2017) Increased reactive oxygen species levels cause ER stress and cytotoxicity in andrographolide treated colon cancer cells.
 Oncotarget.
 DOI: 10.18632/onco.

 Banerjee A, Basu M, Blanchard TG, Chintalacharuvu SR, Guang W, Lillehoj EP, Czinn SJ.
 (2016) Early Molecular Events in Murine Gastric Epithelial Cells Mediated by Helicobacter pylori CagA.
 Helicobacter.
 21(5):395-404.

 Banerjee A, Lang JU, Hung MC, Sengupta K, Banerjee SK, BaksiK, Banerjee DK (2011).
 Unfolded Protein Response is Required In Nu/Nu Mice Microvasculature for Treating Breast Tumor with Tunicamycin.
 The Journal of Biological Chemistry, 286(33), 29127-29138.

 Banerjee A, Czinn SJ, Reiter RJ, Blanchard TG (2020).
 Crosstalk between endoplasmic reticulum stress and anti-viral activities: A novel therapeutic target for COVID-19.
 Life Sci 2020 Aug 15; 255:117842. doi: 10.1016/j.lfs.2020.117842.